Ai in retail banking

 • Assist in day-to-day account management.

-One of the most well-known AI assistants in the retail banking sector is Erica, a chatbot developed by Bank of America.
+One of the most well-known AI-powered assistants in the retail banking sector is Erica, a chatbot developed by Bank of America.
 Erica provides personalized financial guidance and assistance, such as sending bill reminders, notifying them of changes in recurring charges, and offering weekly updates on monthly spending.
 Since its launch in 2018, Bank of America reports that Erica has assisted 42 million clients.

 a timeline showing how Erica- most well-known AI assistants in the retail banking sector developed by Bank of America has been evolving over the years